wagtail/wagtail-localize-git/README.md

 At the beginning of the `sync_pontoon` command, the git repo is fetched and if there are any changes, a diff is performed between the new remote `HEAD` and the local `HEAD`.

-If any of the locale PO files have been modified, they will be parsed and any new/changed translations saved in the `translation_memory.SegmentTranslation` model.
+If any of the locale PO files have been modified, they will be parsed and any new/changed translations saved in the `translation.SegmentTranslation` model.

-After a locale PO file is imported, the translation progress of the associated page is checked by making a query against the `translation_memory.{Segment,SegmentTranslation}` models.
+After a locale PO file is imported, the translation progress of the associated page is checked by making a query against the `translation.{Segment,SegmentTranslation}` models.
 If the page is ready to be translated, it will create/update the translated version of the page and publish it.

 If a page is ready to be translated, but it's parent is not translated into the target language, the translation is delayed until the parent is translated.